wuyangf7/OPERA/README.md

 ```
 The output also includes the estimated FDR for any combinatorial associations, which are also printed in the log file, for example,
 ```
-PPA results for 8 combinatorial associations between 1 exposure(s) and 1 outcome have been extracted and saved in the file myopera_1_exposures_ppa.summary.
+PPA results for 7 combinatorial associations between 1 exposure(s) and 1 outcome have been extracted and saved in the file myopera_1_exposures_ppa.summary.
-The estimated FDR is 0.0287806 for combinatorial associations between 1 exposure(s) and 1 outcome.
+The estimated FDR is 0.025599 for combinatorial associations between 1 exposure(s) and 1 outcome.
+The estimated FPR is 0.0134532 for combinatorial associations between 1 exposure(s) and 1 outcome.

 PPA results for 12 combinatorial associations between 2 exposure(s) and 1 outcome have been extracted and saved in the file myopera_2_exposures_ppa.summary.
 The estimated FDR is 0.0500069 for combinatorial associations between 2 exposure(s) and 1 outcome.
+The estimated FPR is 1.15589e-06 for combinatorial associations between 2 exposure(s) and 1 outcome.
 ```

 OPERA shares the same data management function and flags with the SMR software, for a full list of option reference, please see [here](https://cnsgenomics.com/software/smr/#OptionsReference).